 Hello!
 I’m glad you found my blog.
 I’m Arielle and I write about accessing and eating wild foods local to me.
 You’ll find posts about wild food foraging, hunting, fermenting, cooking and preserving here.
-They’re written from my perspective as an enthusiastic adult beginner based in British Columbia and the Pacific Northwest.
+They’re written from my perspective as a Chinese-Canadian adult beginner based in British Columbia and the Pacific Northwest.

 My goal is to share resources to give beginners confidence to help them access wild foods outside.
 I started this blog in 2017 because I found it hard to find information I could trust and understand as an absolute novice.
 It was also hard to feel confident when there weren’t many people like me represented in the wild food recipe creators or wild food communities.
 I wanted to help represent people of color, specifically East Asian women, as wild food enthusiasts and cooks, hunters, and foragers, too.

 Everyone has a right to feel like they belong in the outdoors.
 And I think the more people fall in love with adventuring and wild food, the better we can protect our environment and the people who live in it.

 Information is empowering.
-I hope that my “indoors-y” research background and unique perspective can help other beginners feel comfortable accessing and eating wild foods, too.
+I hope that my “indoors-y” background and under-represented perspective can help other beginners feel comfortable accessing and eating wild foods, too.

 In the blog, you’ll find posts about:

-- accessing and eating wild foods local to BC and the PNW
+- accessing wild foods local to BC and the PNW

 - harvesting wild game and seafood by hunting, freediving, fishing and foraging